hilbix/tino/howto/ipv6/loopback.md

 Hence `::1` is `::0.0.0.1` and directly corresponds to `0.0.0.1`.

 Nowadays this direct mapping is deprecated (why?), but that leaves us with just a single Loopback address.
+(I found something mentioning, that `::ffff:0:0/96` allows to re-use the ipV4 header checksum unchanged somehow.
+But I did not really understand the motivation at all.
+Any pointer to this out there which explain this in some understandable way?)

 > That `0.0.0.0/8` is free and usually not used does not mean that we will not see it becomes used in future if the demand arises.
 >